-To avoid this, you may check out a senior home like this senior assisted living Yaphank and you can make sure that your elder family is being taken care of.
+To avoid this, you may check out a senior home or community for seniors like this senior assisted living Yaphank and you can make sure that your elder family is being taken care of.
 You may also consider In Home Hospice care services.

 The investigations and million-dollar lawsuits against these residences are accumulating in Europe and North America.
 In Latin America, as stated previously, the situation is very different.
 According to the Inter-American Development Bank (IDB), only 0.54% of adults over the age of 60 live in long-term care facilities.
 This equates to a total of 166,000 elderly.
 The figure rises to 20% of those over 80 who live alone.